Famous Books Written By Psychiatrists

 Against Depression, by Dr. Peter Kramer

-From the author of Listening to Prozac, this book challenges our understanding of mood disorders and helps readers understand research on depression.
+From the writer of Listening to Prozac, this book challenges our understanding of mood disorders and helps readers understand psychological research on depression.
 Against Depression also offers hope to those experiencing this disease by providing research on depression and resilience.

 Books on other psychiatric topics

 Psychiatrists may be specialists in certain life challenges or the field of psychiatry more broadly.
-Through the below titles—most of which are available in print and digital formats—you can learn about newly developed psychotherapeutic techniques, challenges facing the field of mental health, and various other psychiatric topics.
+Through the below titles—most of which are available in print and digital formats—you can learn about newly developed psychotherapeutic techniques, challenges facing the field of mental health and psychology, and various other psychiatric topics.

 Kaplan & Sadock’s Synopsis of Psychiatry, by Drs.
 Robert Boland and Marcia Verduin